 Why I Am An Advocate For Love

-My calling is to bring more Love into our lives, especially our working lives, and into the leadership which influences most of our lives where decisions are taken that have profound impact on how we live and the quality of experience we have.
+My calling is to bring more Love into our lives, especially our working lives, and into the leadership which influences most of our lives.
+This is where decisions are taken that have profound impact on how we live and the quality of experience we have.

 There is still a long way to go, and many workplaces and environments exist where Love, caring and compassion are not preeminent as values or conditions for flourishing human beings.
-In some instances, it’s almost as if the world is going backwards in terms of wise leadership and constant stewardship, and bullying, lack of integrity and truth, and selfishness are on the rise.
+In some instances, it’s almost as if the world is going backwards in terms of wise leadership and constant stewardship.
+Bullying, lack of integrity and truth, and selfishness are still on the rise.

 Hope pervades, nonetheless, and it is heartening to see visionary youth and wise age combine to create movements for transformation and beneficial change.
 Heroines and heroes of all ages emerge and commit passionately to a more loved and loving world.